iontodirel/ham_radio_services/README.md

 ## Containers

+**YOU DON'T NEED TO DO ANYTHING FROM THE BELOW**, `compose` via `compose.yaml` runs and setups the accesses, ports, sharing etc. all automatically with zero configuration for the containers required.

 **Note** that the containers can be ran standalone, but the (minimal) scripting around each container was written to support full automation and with `compose` in mind.
-You'll need to set the approrpiate variables for the scripts when not using compose.
+You'll need to set the appropeiate variables for the scripts when not using compose, or simply consume the `.env` file.
 This is pretty easy to follow, if you read the contents of the `.env` file defaults, and `compose.yaml`.
 You should not need to run the containers directly unless you are debugging an issue.
 If you don't want to use compose, you don't have to, but you'll need to create the appropriate command lines for yourself.
-Again, follow what `compose.yaml` is doing if you want to follow that route, it's not hard.
+Again, follow what `compose.yaml` is doing, if you want to follow the route without compose, it's not hard.

 ### Direwolf